The benefits of ageing

 - Most gyms usually include free initial training and a wide range of classes: yoga, dance, swimming, boxing.

-- TIt is always advised to talk to your doctor or take medical advice before starting any new exercise programme.
+- Always talk to your doctor or take medical advice before starting any new exercise programme.

 Diet: food, drink, cigarettes